 Jennifer T. Kaalund, Ph.D.

-Her research interests include Christian Scriptures, African American history and culture, the Bible in popular culture and the study of early Christianity in its Roman imperial context with a focus on womanist hermeneutics and postcolonial and cultural studies.
-Her dissertation, “Dis/locating Diaspora: Reading Hebrews and 1 Peter with the African American Great Migration,” explores the constructed and contested Christian-Jewish identities in Hebrews and 1 Peter as read through the lens of the “New Negro,” a twentieth century African American identity construct.
+Dr. Jennifer Kaalund has research interests in Christian scriptures, African American history and culture, the Bible in popular culture, and the study of early Christianity in its Roman imperial context with a focus on womanist hermeneutics and postcolonial and cultural studies.
+Her dissertation, “Dis/locating Diaspora: Reading Hebrews and 1 Peter with the African American Great Migration,” explores the constructed and contested Christian-Jewish identities in Hebrews and 1 Peter as read through the lens of the “New Negro,” a 20th century African American identity construct.